Discover XingJobboard score : 7.0 / 10

 Summary: Founded in Hamburg in 2003 by Lars Hinrichs, Xing has become the leading business network in German speaking countries with over 15 million users.
 It is in fact the 110th most visited website in Germany.
 Since 2015, it is considered a “unicorn company”.
 Indeed, it encourages users to see it as far more than a job board: it allows people to connect with others in your field and follow industries.
 It’s the German equivalent of Linkedin and for now, it is dominating the D-A-CH region.
 On social media, Xing is popular with 49 900 followers on Twitter, 117 894 on Facebook, 8 815 on Instagram, 3 961 on Youtube and 14 683 on Linkedin (with updated information on all their profiles).

 Design: To use the website, users must create an account.
 That said, it is actually possible to browse all the Xing members without an account through the directory (and it is even possible to include names and/or keywords for the search).
 Once your account has been created, your homepage is the newsfeed, based on the companies/people you are following, your friends and your interests.
 To look for work, you can use the search engine (keywords, location and the radius).
 The filters (salary, sector, experience, type of contract, domain, advantages, country and city) appear and remain at the top of the page, including the number of offers per category.
 The publication date and logo are visible in the listing, but the logo disappears when the job offer is opened unless there is a company page, which means there is little branding for the job offers.
 The company pages, however, are quite attractive.
-They include the number of followers, the number of employees and how many of the on Xing.
+They include the number of followers, the number of employees and how many of them are on Xing.
 They can also have maps, videos, awards, ratings, etc. Similar jobs appear on the side for job offers.

 The job board objective: Xing makes it easy to keep track of what’s going on in your field of work.
 Whether you’re looking for work, wanting to network or just curious, Xing can offer the right service.